ShantanuBhatia/genify-api/README.md

    ```
 The development server will serve to http://localhost:5000

-For ease of use during development, a simple frontend for querying the api provided
+For ease of use during development, a simple frontend for querying the api is provided at the base route.

 ### Docker Container Build